 However climbing outdoors is a bit more complicated than just climbing in your local gym.
 There are safety and logistical risks involved, so it requires quite a bit more planning and preparation.
-To make it easy for you, I’ve listed everything you need to know to transition into outdoor climbing!
+To make it easy for you, I’ve listed everything you need to know to transition into outdoor nature climbing around the world!

 15 Useful Tips to move from gym climbing to outdoor climbing